nmenant/iControl_LX_Lab/docs/class4/module3/module3.rst

 **Exercises in this Module**

-Lab 3.1 - Review the Hello-World extension
+- Lab 3.1 - Review the Hello-World extension

-  Task 1 - Overview of the Hello-World extension
+  - Task 1 - Overview of the Hello-World extension
-  Task 2 - Key parts of the HelloWorld extension
+  - Task 2 - Key parts of the HelloWorld extension

-Lab 3.2 - Beyond "GET"
+- Lab 3.2 - Beyond "GET"

-  Task 1 - The 'other' HTTP verbs
+  - Task 1 - The 'other' HTTP verbs

-Lab 3.3 - Interacting with 3rd party systems
+- Lab 3.3 - Interacting with 3rd party systems

-  Task 1 - Using restOperation
+  - Task 1 - Using restOperation
-  Task 2 - Creating a REST call using Native Node.js HTTP Reqests.
+  - Task 2 - Creating a REST call using Native Node.js HTTP Reqests

  .. toctree::
      :maxdepth: 1